Meowchestra/Whiskers/README.md

 # Whiskers

-[MeowMusic](https://github.com/Meowchestra/MeowMusic/) can be used with my custom <a href="https://github.com/Meowchestra/Whiskers">Whiskers</a> companion plugin for enhanced functionality.
+[Whiskers](https://github.com/Meowchestra/Whiskers) is a companion plugin that can be used with <a href="https://github.com/Meowchestra/MeowMusic">MeowMusic</a> for enhanced functionality.

 _Personal fork based on <a href="https://github.com/GiR-Zippo/LightAmp">LightAmp's</a> <a href="https://github.com/GiR-Zippo/Hypnotoad-Plugin">Hypnotoad</a> plugin._